 Global Leadership in Experiential Education

-This program is designed for school and university leaders, administrators, and curriculum decision-makers who are seeking to globalize their curriculum and deepen their understanding of world-class experiential education.
+This program is designed for existing or aspiring school and university leaders, administrators, and curriculum designers and decision-makers who are seeking to globalize their curriculum and deepen their understanding of world-class experiential education.

 US$4,500pp